pydanny/pydanny.github.com/posts2013/2013-07-18-travel-tips-for-geeks-preventing-theft.rst

 About Thieves
 =============

-Thieves are everywhere.
+Thieves (or pick pockets) are everywhere.
 I've seen extremely suspicious activity in Portland, Los Angeles, Washington DC, Barcelona, Florence, Pisa, and Krakow.
 Years ago in Washington DC I had stuff stolen from me twice so I've been observant and careful ever since.
 Anywhere there are non-residents distracted by looking at new vistas while suffering from travel fatigue is where most thieves can be found.
 I've learned a lot by observation and doing research but I don't claim to be an expert.
 All I claim to be is someone who doesn't want to be ripped off far from home.

 The Basics: Any place with tourists is risky